Give My Regards to Broad Street (film): Reception

-Although its soundtrack was a success, the film itself was met with negative reviews.
-It received a 21% positive rating on Rotten Tomatoes, based on reviews by 14 critics.
+Although its soundtrack was a success, the film was met with negative reviews.
+Roger Ebert of the Chicago Sun-Times gave the film one out of four stars, praising its music as "wonderful" but wrote that it "is about as close as you can get to a nonmovie, and the parts that do try something are the worst."
+He particularly criticized the long, irrelevant dream sequences and the poor photography, and he advised readers to buy the soundtrack album and not bother to see the film.

-Roger Ebert of the Chicago Sun-Times gave the film one out of four stars, praising its music as "wonderful" but said it "is about as close as you can get to a nonmovie, and the parts that do try something are the worst."
-He particularly criticized the long and irrelevant dream sequences and the poor photography, and advised readers to buy the soundtrack album and not bother seeing the film itself.
+Retrospectively, review aggregator Rotten Tomatoes has clocked the film's positive review score at 25%, based on reviews by 16 critics.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Awards and nominations

 "No More Lonely Nights", a song from the film, was nominated for a Golden Globe Award and a BAFTA Film Award for Best Original Song-Motion Picture.